playframework/playframework/documentation/manual/releases/release25/migration25/StreamsMigration25.md

 1. Play 2.5 uses **Akka Streams for streaming**.
 Previous versions of Play used iteratees for streaming as well as several other ad-hoc types of streaming, such as `WebSocket`, `Chunks`, etc.

     There are two main benefits of the change to use Akka Streams.
-First, Java users can now access the full features of Play, e.g. writing body parsers and filters.
+First, Java users can now access the full feature set of Play, e.g. writing body parsers and filters.
 Second, the streaming library is now more consistent across Play.

 2. Play 2.5 uses **`ByteString` to hold packets of bytes**.
-Previously, Play usied byte arrays (`byte[]`/`ArrayByte`) to hold bytes.
+Previously, Play used byte arrays (`byte[]`/`ArrayByte`) to hold bytes.

     The `ByteString` class is immutable like Java's `String`, so it's safer and easier to use.
 Like `String` it does have a small performance cost, because it copies its data when it is constructed, but this is balanced by its cheap concatenation and substring operations.